Dialogues for Democracy

 Susan Rice

 Rice is an American diplomat, policy advisor, and public official.
 She served as the former director of the U.S. Domestic Policy Council, U.S. ambassador to the United Nations, and U.S. national security advisor.
+She will join host David Axelrod for a discussion on: The New World, abroad and at home.

 Axelrod